 WordPress allows you to assign different user roles to the many members of your team.
-These roles include administrator, author, contributor, subscriber and the regular user.
-Each role comes with its own capabilities and restrictions.
-WordPress, by default includes an in-built user management system, though it may not allow you full control over your users.
-To be able to have a higher degree of control, you can take help from the many WordPress User Management plugins.
-These plugins can help you modify the roles and capabilities for each user on your website.
+WordPress, by default, includes a built-in user management system, though it may not allow full control over your users.
+You can take help from the many WordPress user management plugins to have more control.
+These plugins can help you modify the roles and capabilities of each user on your website.

-Multi-author blogs in particular may benefit from these plugins.
-On these blogs, each author has his or her own registered account through which he or she can submit posts on the back-end of your site.
-Or, on the website of a huge corporate, you may want to establish different levels of access to different users.
-Managing different user roles on such blogs or websites can take up a good chunk of your time.
+Multiauthor blogs, in particular, may benefit from these plugins.
+On these blogs, each author has their registered account to submit posts on the backend of your site.
+On the website of a huge corporate, you may want to establish different levels of access to different users.
+Managing different user roles on such blogs or websites can take up much of your time.

-This article, is a compilation of a list of WordPress user management plugins which help in managing user roles effectively.
+This article is a compilation of WordPress user management plugins that help in managing user roles effectively.

-When it comes to user management, the WordPress plugin repository has a number of quality plugins that you should try.
-They can take a lot of hard work away from you, and allow all users to access and work within your website within the limits of their roles.
+The WordPress plugin repository has many quality plugins that you should try regarding user management.
+They can take a lot of hard work but will allow all users to access and work on your website within the limits of their roles.

-Not only does the User Role Editor plugin fix the capability for each role, it also allows you to create totally new roles and assign them any function you wish.
-You’ll see the list of capabilities attached to each role and you can enable / disable capabilities for specific roles.
+Not only does the User Role Editor plugin fix the capability for each role.
+It also allows you to create new roles and to assign them any function you wish.
+You’ll see the list of capabilities attached to each role, and you can enable or disable capabilities for specific roles.
 Update any changes you make to the settings.

-If it happens that there’s any role that’s not in use simply delete it.
-You can also assign multiple roles to a single user, and change the roles assigned by default to new users.
-Besides, you can create new capabilities and assign them on a per user basis, and remove unused capabilities that remain from deactivated plugins.
 The plugin supports multisites.
+If any role is not in use, simply delete it.
+You can also assign multiple roles to a single user and change the roles assigned by default to new users.
+Besides, you can create new capabilities and assign them on a per user basis.
+You can also remove unused capabilities that remain from deactivated plugins.

-In case you wish to hide branding or to hide specific frontend items from some users, you’ll need to upgrade to User Editor Pro.
-This version will also allow you to block / show select widgets, metaboxes and user access to plugins on a per plugin basis.
-Shortcodes will not only help you to allow access to select content only to some users, they also help restrict post and page views for some roles.More info / Download
+If you wish to hide branding or specific front-end items from some users, you’ll need to upgrade to User Editor Pro.
+This version will also allow you to block or show select widgets, metaboxes, and user access to plugins per plugin basis.
+Shortcodes will not only help you to allow access to select content only to some users.
+They will also help restrict post and page views for some roles.More info / Download

 To present a clean admin area to your users, you can try Adminimize.
-It helps hide all the unnecessary items that users don’t need to deal with.
-It removes items from view, depending on the user’s role.
-This way, you can clean up the Admin area for your users.
-You can even create different admin interfaces for different users and adjust almost every item on the menu in the settings page of the plugin.
+It helps to hide all the unnecessary items that users don’t need to deal with.
+It removes items from view depending on the user’s role.
+This way, you can clean up the admin area for your users.
+You can even create different admin interfaces for different users and adjust almost every item on the menu in the plugin’s settings page.